 The Repayment Schedule Editing option is disabled for accounts with billing cycles.
 However, it is possible to edit the Repayment method value (percent or amount) as described in the next section.

-You can change the Total Due or the Principal Due in the schedule at account level by editing the percent or the amount of payment under More > Edit Repayment Method Value.
+- The repayment amount by editing the percent or the amount of payment under More > Edit Repayment Method Value.

 Allows you to define how the repayments should be posted in the repayment schedule.

 When a repayment is entered for an account using Horizontal Payments, it is the actual repayment schedule that will determine what should be paid first based on the due dates.
 The amount entered will always be used to pay each installment, and only move to the next installment due when the previous installment has been completely paid.

 Accounts using vertical payments will be paid based on the account balances of principal, interest, fees and penalties, following the allocation order defined in the product.

 Payments are allocated based on the type of outstanding balance, such as interest or principal, regardless of the repayment schedule.

 The interest accrued until the repayment day, is paid last.
 Fees and penalties are not tied to a specific date.
 As soon as they are applied, they become due and can be paid at any point in time.